htcondor/htcondor/docs/admin-manual/security.rst

 :index:`SSL<single: SSL; authentication>`

-SSL authentication is similar to GSI authentication, but without GSI’s delegation (proxy) capabilities.
+SSL authentication is similar to GSI authentication, but without GSI's delegation (proxy) capabilities.
 SSL utilizes X.509 certificates.

 All SSL authentication is mutual authentication in HTCondor.
 This means